 How to Memorize Japanese Numbers

 I suggest you start out with Kanji in order to learn Japanese numbers.
 This is because when you begin to learn numbers larger than 1 to 10 in Japanese, using katakana or romaji to write them out can be quite annoying and inefficient.
-Kanji will help you see the structure of the numbers more easily than reading them in hiragana.
-Also, kanji will help you memorize them more quickly than using Arabic numerals, which you’ve already associated heavily with their English pronunciations.
+Compared with reading Japanese numbers in hiragana, Kanji is more helpful as you can see the structure of the numbers.
+So you can memorize them more quickly than Arabic numbers, which you’ve already associated heavily with their English pronunciations.

-If you’re looking for more useful learning tips, make sure to check out what our fellow learner has to say in her essential guide to learning Japanese!
+If you’re looking for more Japanese learning tips in general, make sure to check out this essential guide to learning Japanese!

 - 15 Best Websites to Learn Japanese in 2023